FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 Before describing a proper context-related example, we will first examine a minimal set-up "Hello World" example to check that we are able to connect to the **Kurento Media Server** and send and receive a video stream.
 This is a very simple [WebRTC](https://webrtc.org/) application implementing a WebRTC loopback.
-A media stream is generated from a web-cam.
+A media stream is generated from a webcam.
 It is displayed on the browser but also sent to the **Kurento Media server** where it is redirected un-altered back to the client application.

 ![](https://fiware.github.io/tutorials.Media-Streams/img/hello-world.png)